 height x 1000mm (top of brood box)

-The frames are not included but can be purchased from our store
+Frames and foundation are not included but can be purchased ready and assembled from our store here

 To our Scottish friends, we can deliver to Scotland but please get in touch before placing your order

-You can collect from our workshop near Kidderminster.
-Please get in touch to place your order.
+You can collect it from our workshop near Kidderminster.
+Please select local pick up at check out